HL7/US-Core/input/pagecontent/conformance-expectations.md

 ### Presentation of Must Support and Mandatory Elements in the Formal Profile Views

 Each profile provides a several different formal views of all the must support elements in a tree format under tabs labeled "Differential Table",  "Snapshot Table", and "Snapshot Table (Must Support)".

-In the "Differential Table" view all the must support elements defined for the profile are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
+The elements labeled *Must Support* in the "Differential Table" view are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
 An example of this is illustrated in figure 1.

   {% include img.html img="Must_Support_Differential_View.png" caption="Figure 1: Differential Table View" %}